 DISTRIBUTION AND HABITAT

-It feeds mainly on grass, leaves, shrubs, lichens, fungi and buds.
+It feeds mainly on grass and succulent roots.